PhantomMike/100-days-of-code/log.md

 **Today's Progress:** Wrote presentation and sample code to explain for-each loops and their limitations.

 **Thoughts:** Needed to take another break from FCC to work on some prep material and sample code to explain for-each loops better.
-The class needed this material to prepare for the AP CS exam comging up next week.
+The class needed this material to prepare for the AP CS exam coming up next week.
 Will present it tomorrow.

 ## Day 50: April 18, 2017